 Once we identified the Community Wellbeing Score heat map as base layer, we then started playing with how to layers other types of information.

-This is among the first wireframes we created.
+The image above is among the first wireframes we created.
 The Community Wellbeing Score at left can be filtered for various of its composite scores.
 The smaller circles on top of the heat map indicated crime reports.
 We later changed our strategy with regard to criminal activity by treating it more like the CWS as opposed to specific instances of crime.

 The “Resources Access Score” at low right also changed to “Access to City Services” as it would not be possible to incorporate and filter all the potential resources in a specific area.